jewel/clearskies/protocol/core.md

 If a file is deleted, the deleted boolean is set to true.
 Any fields listed after the deleted field in the list above can be blanked.
 The entry for the deleted file will persist indefinitely in the database.
-An explanation for this behavior is in a later section devoted to this topic.
+An explanation for the necessity of this behavior is in the later section called "Deleted Files".

 The "mtime" is the integer number of seconds since the unix epoch (normally called a unix timestamp) since the file contents were last modified.